VAT has now come into force in Oman, which started on the 16th of April, 2021. A five percent standard VAT rate applies

 Excise Tax in Oman

-Just like the tax-pioneering GCC countries, Oman implement the Excise tax first before VAT.
+Just like the tax-pioneering GCC countries, Oman implements the Excise tax first before VAT.
 Excise tax in Oman is implemented this year.
 It is also believed that the same products that are targeted by Excise tax in the UAE will be the same targets in Oman as well (carbonated drinks, tobacco products, and energy drinks).

 How is VAT in Oman Being Handled?

 The VAT implementation in Oman was pushed to be implemented in 2019, with dates still not released to the public.
 There are still no known laws that are released by the Oman government with regard to the tax system.
 However, it is established that there is continuity in business even when the tax regime is applied to the whole nation.

-Oman government sure is making sure that they learn from the lessons that are being taught by the tax-pioneering GCC countries through the implementation of the VAT and how they have handled concerns from businessmen.
+Oman's government is making sure that they learn from the lessons that are being taught by the tax-pioneering GCC countries through the implementation of the VAT and how they have handled concerns from businessmen.
 VAT implementation in Oman can then be well-ran by their government adding their own way of managing things on top of their research and lessons learned.
 In Oman VAT already implemented from April 16, 2021

 Why Countries That Plan to Implement VAT Should Plan Better